True Strength Index (TSI) Technical Analysis & TSI Signals

 Classic Bullish Divergence: Lower lows in price and higher lows in the indicator

 Divergence trading also can be used in identifying potential trend continuation points in price action direction.
-The continuation divergence setups are:
+The continuation divergence trade setups are:

 Hidden Trading Divergence